 How Much Is That Wedding In The Window?

 Budgeting for your wedding can be a long, emotionally draining exercise.
 Especially when you don’t have much in the coffers to begin with.
-Fu Jinming reveals the signs of nuptial budgeting woes, and how to deal with them.
+Fu Jinming reveals the signs of nuptial budgeting woes, and six tips on how to deal with them.